cccbr/runningatower/content/docs/050-healthsafety/index.md

 # Health & Safety

 {{<hint danger>}}
-A tower is a non-domestic setting, and as such the tower ***[authority](../170-glossary/#authority)*** has a duty of care over everyone that enters the site or building.
-If something happens on the site (e.g. an accident) the ***[authority](../170-glossary/#authority)*** is responsible and can be found negligent for everything that goes on within the building.
+A tower is a non-domestic setting, and as such the ***[tower authority](../170-glossary/#authority)*** has a duty of care over everyone that enters the site or building.
+If something happens on the site (e.g. an accident) the ***[tower authority](../170-glossary/#authority)*** is responsible and can be found negligent for everything that goes on within the building.
 This is why there are a lot more requirements to manage risks, together with their mitigations and documentation.
 This is not the case within a domestic (home) setting as the homeowner or landlord is not the controller of premises.
 {{</hint>}}

 Further details can be found in the [health and safety policy advice](https://cccbr.org.uk/wp-content/uploads/2021/03/SM_HS_Policies_2021_Ver_1.pdf) document on the CCCBR website.

-All policies must be in-line with the tower ***[authority's](../170-glossary/#authority)*** policies.
+All policies must be in-line with the ***[tower authority's](../170-glossary/#authority)*** policies.

 This includes guidance on: